David-Reset/Concrete-Structures-Constructability-Framework/tools/evidence-rating-rubric.md

 Set `dateReviewed` whenever you assign or change a level.
 Re-rate when:

 * new evidence moves a value from reasoned to evidenced, or supplies a missing corroboration leg — or vice versa;
+* **a source's grade is reassessed** — recognising a doctoral thesis or a confirmed peer-reviewed book as Grade A can move a Grade-B-corroboration `directional` to `established` with **no new source**, because a single on-point Grade A source no longer needs a second leg;
 * the parameter or band boundaries change;
 * **the entry's *kind* changes** — a reframing from *measured* to *chosen*, or a *counted* parameter named for the first time, changes which test applies and can change the level with no new source at all;
 * an accepted edit suggestion alters the guidance or the supporting evidence.